 Set goals that you can attain and that excite you.
 Boring goals are not the best motivators if you want to take massive action and change your life for the better.

-Your goals also have to be realistic.
-If you set a highly unrealistic goal, it will discourage you from taking action and even taking the first step.
+If you set an unrealistic goal, it will discourage you from taking action and even taking the first step.

 If you want to run a marathon, an unrealistic goal might be to prepare for a marathon in two weeks.
 It’s just not going to happen.